abhyudayat/Abhyudaya-binance-bot/README.md

 ## 🧠 How the Bot Works (Architecture)

 ### **1. LLM Parser**
-The HuggingFace model converts user input into structured JSON:
+The HuggingFace llm model converts user input into structured JSON:
 "buy btc 0.01 if price hits 86000"

 becomes: